soumita0210/Generative-Neural-Networks/README.md

 # Generative-Neural-Networks

-Implemented and compared the performance of Restricted Boltzmann Machine(RBM), Variational Autoencoder (VAE) and Generative Adversarial Network(GAN) using Keras and Tensorflow.
+Implemented and compared the performance of Restricted Boltzmann Machine(RBM), Variational Autoencoder (VAE) and Generative Adversarial Network(GAN).

+Tools used : Keras, Tensorflow